jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 There are many secret ways of communicating which are significant across Conliah.
 Many of these are derivative of Common or do not meet the criteria of a full language.

 * **High Tongue:** Imperial Cult Devouts, Cloud Devouts, and Ardents all have the ability to speak in a language called High Tongue.
 This language has no written form, and is supernaturally closed off to outsiders who will hear gibberish.
 Even so, outsiders in earshot will instantly and certainly be aware that this gibberish is High Tongue.
 Advanced Devouts may commune with their deity (an Agathos or the clouds) in any language, but the deity will only reply with one or two words in High Tongue.
 High Tongue cannot be used to convey complex concepts, but may be used to impress abstract concepts upon the mind of listeners who share the language.
 Technically, these individual concepts may be chained together in a sequence to build a rudimentary language.
 However, under most circumstances outside of religious use this is excruciatingly and impractically slow.
-Usually its use is restricted to simple, singular or pairs of two messages in the following categories:
+Usually its use is restricted to simple, singular or pairs of two messages in the following categories.
+The examples are not exhaustive, but the categories themselves are:
     * Broad intentions: "I come in peace", "I am hostile", "I surrender"
     * Simple commands: "Follow me", "wait", "go away"
-    * Affirmative answers: "Yes", "no", "mostly", "maybe"
+    * Affirmative answers: "Yes", "no", "mostly yes", "mostly no", "maybe"
     * Emotional states: "Danger", "hope", "sorrow"
-    * Relative time and place: "Now", "later", "ahead", "where we were"
+    * Relative time and place: "Now", "later", "ahead", "behind"
     * Simple adjectives: "Large", "heavy", "red"
     * Simple nouns: "Friend", "animal", "the moon"
-    * Basic quantities: "None/one/two" (no more than two), "a few", "more"
+    * Basic quantities: "None/one/two" (no specific number more than two), "a few", "many", "more", "less"
-    * Philosophical abstractions: "Justice", "truth", "evil"
+    * Philosophical abstractions: "Justice", "truth", "deception", "good", "evil"
     * Intonation: "!", "?"
 * **Spies' cant:** Operatives of the Artisans Guild have a secret code which allows them to insert secret messages into ordinary-sounding conversations, typically in Common.
 * **Escapist trail codes:** Followers of the Escapist school of thought in the Philosophers Guild leave trail markers which are subtle to the untrained eye, but whose meanings are unmistakable to those trained in it.